colurw/chess_NN/readme.md

 When tested on previously unseen chess puzzles from the testing dataset, Chess_NN currently predicts Stockfish's optimum move for 63% of boards (and finds the move approximately 1000x faster than Stockfish can).
-In the remaining 37% of cases, it plays a non-optimal legal move of unknown quality.
+In the remaining 37% of cases, it plays a legal move of unknown quality.

 ## How A Neural Network Plays Chess